combinatorist/resume/README.md

 (Code for Nashville: May 2019 - February 2023)
 - Led an all-volunteer non-profit doing public interest data and software projects for the city and community
 - Took executive leadership in 2020 to reboot the organization into something more sustainable
-- Volunteered on our IncluCivics.org project and then spent a year as the Community Engagement & Diversity Lead
 - Contributed directly to projects as needed and maintained our website (Jekyll, and Hugo), Twitter profile, etc
 ## Community Outreach & Diversity Lead
 (Code for Nashville: June 2018-April 2019)
 - Helping define the organization's future as well as this new role
-- Serving to make sure our community of civic hackers is "open", not just technically but also socially
+- Serving to make sure our community of civic hackers is open, not just technically but also socially
 - Negotiating and defining new projects with outside community partners
 - Mentoring and advising volunteer project leads on technical direction and team management

 ## Coder / Collaborator
 (Code for Nashville: January 2017-May 2018)
-- Volunteered at the Code for Nashville chapter of the Code for America Brigade
+- Volunteered at the Code for Nashville chapter of the Code for America Brigade Network
-- Helped us move our apps to a serverless architecture with Terraform on AWS to reduce maintenance and cost
+- Piloted a serverless architecture with Terraform on AWS to reduce maintenance and cost
 - Helped initiate, vision, and negotiate reorganization and revitalization, which led to formation of new roles (above)

 ## Court Appointed Special Advocate